 This way of life lives on in West Wales and Ireland’s Ancient East.

 Follow Celtic Routes and you’ll take roads less travelled to lands that still follow the pulse of the changing seasons.
 You’ll discover ancient crosses, castaway chapels and sacred stones.
 You’ll hear the rhythms of the natural world in the lilt of our voices as we tell tall tales of saints and sinners.
 You’ll explore untamed landscapes that inspire everyday adventures.
 You’ll find colourful villages where people have time for you and for each other.

 Each of the Celtic Routes takes you closer to the coast and countryside, the people and the places, that shaped a rich culture still shared by two countries.
 A culture that has always valued a warm welcome for travellers and a fond farewell for new-found friends.

-Due to a rise in coronavirus cases, certain areas of Wales and the Ireland have local travel restrictions in place.
-Before you travel to Wales and Ireland, please check the Welsh Government coronavirus guidelines and FAQs and the travel advice
+Whilst Coronavirus remains with us, Wales and Ireland may have national and local travel restrictions in place.
+Before you travel to Wales or Ireland, please check government travel advice, including advice from the Welsh Government and the travel and hospitality advice from the Government of Ireland